Workloads Link to heading

 Ensure the specified number of pods are running in the cluster.
 It is similar to a Deployment.
 Deployment is replacement of ReplicationController.

-Topics to review
+Topics to review Link to heading

 • Kubernetes architecture: control plane, etcd, api server, scheduler, controllers